fedbiomed/fedbiomed/docs/developer/development-environment.md

 ## Trouble shooting

+You may encounter some common issues during installation or after the installation due to some missing packages.
+Please visit [troubleshooting](../support/troubleshooting.md) dedicated page for common issues.

 ### Error on MacOS: `_lzma` module not found

 If you are using MacOS and installing Python versions through `pyenv` you may have some missing packages in your environment. `ModuleNotFoundError: No module named '_lzma'` is one of them.
-If you faced this error please install `brew install xz`, and reinstall python version `pyenv insntall <version>`.
+If you faced this error please install `brew install xz`, and reinstall python version `pyenv install <version>`.